Hands-on: Try the Get Started - Terraform Cloud tutorials.

 - No-Code Provisioning: The no-code provisioning workflow creates a new workspace and deploys a no-code ready module's resources in it.

-The workspace creation process varies depending on the workflow you choose (e.g., CLI-driven).
+The workspace creation process varies depending on the workspace workflow you choose (VCS, API, or CLI-driven).
 To create a workspace in the Terraform Cloud UI:

-- Click Workspaces to view a list of the workspaces within your organization.
+Click Projects & workspaces to view a list of the workspaces within your organization.

-- (Version control only) Choose a repository from the filterable list.
+(Version control only) Choose an organization (GitHub App only), and repository from the filterable list.
 The Configure settings page appears.

 Enter a Workspace Name.
 This defaults to the repository name, if applicable.
 The name must be unique within the organization and can include letters, numbers, dashes (